Alexander Chee - Picador Guest Professor in the winter semester 2012/13

 In his autobiographically influenced debut novel “Edinburgh”, published in the USA in 2001, Alexander Chee, author and political activist in the gay movement, tells of sexual assaults in a boys’ choir; for this Alexander Chee was awarded several prizes.
 In the collection of essays “How to Write an Autobiographical Novel” (2018) he looks back on further stages in his life.
 It was rated one of the ‘Best Books of the Year’ by New York Magazine, Washington Post, Publishers Weekly and Time Magazine.
 Albino Verlag has now published both books for the first time in German (in the translation by Nicola Heine and Timm Stafe).

-The author will read from both books and talk to Senthuran Varatharajah.
+The author read from both books and talked to Senthuran Varatharajah.

 Alexander Chee is the author of the novels Edinburgh and The Queen of the Night, and the essay collection How To Write An Autobiographical Novel, all from Houghton Mifflin Harcourt.
 He is a contributing editor at The New Republic, and an editor at large at VQR.
 His essays and stories have appeared in The New York Times Book Review, T Magazine, Tin House, Slate, and Guernica, among others.
 He is winner of a 2003 Whiting Award, a 2004 NEA Fellowship in prose and a 2010 MCCA Fellowship, and residency fellowships from the MacDowell Colony, the VCCA, Civitella Ranieri and Amtrak.
 He is an associate professor of English and Creative Writing at Dartmouth College.
 In 2012/2013 he was Picador Visiting Professor at the University of Leipzig.